hmrc/apprenticeship-levy/README.md

 #### Testing

 ##### Coverage Report
-To run with coverage `sbt clean coverage test it:test` and an HTML report will be available in the target/scala-2.11/scoverage-report/index.html directory.
+To run with coverage `sbt clean coverage test it/test` and an HTML report will be available in the target/scala-2.11/scoverage-report/index.html directory.

 ##### Acceptance Testing (Separate from internal A/C testing)